Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Abstract

 \section{Abstract}

-We consider estimation of finite alphabet channels with memory where the transition probabilities (\emph{channel parameters}) from the input to output are determined by prior outputs (\emph{state of the channel}).
-While the channel is unknown, we observe the joint input/output process of the channel---we have $n$ \iid input symbols and their corresponding outputs.
-Motivated by applications related to the backplane channel, we want to estimate the channel parameters as well as the stationary probabilities for each state.

-\ignore{Our motivation comes from applications where approximations or heuristics of information rates are desired, and so we require the channel parameters as well as the stationary probabilities for each state. } \ignore{We do not assume that the input/output process evolves as a fast mixing Markov chain---on the contrary, we try to provide the best possible estimates given the amount of data at hand.}
+We observe a length-$n$ sample generated by an unknown, stationary ergodic Markov process (\emph{model}) over a finite alphabet $\cA$. \ignore{Motivated by applications in what are known as \emph{backplane channels},} Given any string $\w$ of symbols from $\cA$ we want estimates of the conditional probability distribution of symbols following $\w$, as well as the stationary probability of $\w$.
 Two distinct problems that complicate estimation in this setting are (i) long memory, and (ii) \emph{slow mixing} which could happen even with only one bit of memory.

-In this setting, any consistent estimator can only converge pointwise over the model class.
+Any consistent estimator in this setting can only converge pointwise over the class of all ergodic Markov models.
 Namely, given any estimator and any sample size $n$, the underlying model could be such that the estimator performs poorly on a sample of size $n$ with high probability.
 But can we look at a length-$n$ sample and identify \emph{if} an estimate is likely to be accurate?

-Since the memory is unknown a-priori, a natural approach, known to be consistent, is to use a potentially coarser model with memory $\kn=\alpha_n\log n$, where $\alpha_n$ is a function that grows $\cO(1)$. \ignore{ We show that coarser models formed by properly aggregating states of the original channel are useful in lower bounding information rates of the true channel.} While effective asymptotically, the situation is quite different when we want answers with a length-$n$ sample, rather than just consistency. \ignore{We therefore formalize natural assumptions to ensure that dependencies are not completely arbitrary.} Combining results on universal compression and Aldous' coupling arguments, we obtain sufficient conditions (even for slow mixing models) to identify when naive (i) estimates of the channel parameters and (ii) estimates related to the stationary probabilities of the channel states are accurate, and bound their deviations from true values.
+Since the memory is unknown \emph{a-priori}, a natural approach is to estimate a potentially coarser model with memory $\kn=\cO(\log n)$.
+As $n$ grows, pointwise consistent estimates that hold eventually almost surely (e.a.s.) are known so long as the scaling of $\kn$ is not superlogarithmic in $n$.
+Here, rather than e.a.s. convergence results, we want the best answers possible with a length-$n$ sample.
+Combining results in universal compression with Aldous' coupling arguments, we obtain sufficient conditions on the length-$n$ sample (even for slow mixing models) to identify when naive (i) estimates of the conditional probabilities and (ii) estimates related to the stationary probabilities are accurate; and also bound the deviations of the naive estimates from true values.